CYaranga/babyshower-2024/README.md

 Welcome to Baby Shower 2024, a delightful and interactive baby shower experience built with modern web technologies.
 This project uses React for UI components, Vite for a fast development and build tool, and DaisyUI for a beautiful Tailwind CSS based UI.

+## Background:
+I'm becoming a father for the first time and lot of digital invitations came across to me on social media.
+I decided to build my own for good coding practice in the name of love ♥️.
+Please Enjoy and send me any feedback.

 ## Features

 | Feature | Description | Status |